Gordonby/Devcenter/README.md

 It doesn't work with invited (B2B) identities, so users will need to be directly associated with the tenant.

+To complete the steps in this guide, you will need the Azure CLI and the GitHub CLI.

 ## Deploy the common infrastructure

 ```bash